Course curriculum

 • Course Description

 In this course, participants will gain an extensive background in nutritional guidelines, feeding concerns, reflux, and GERD.
 They will also acquire knowledge of clinical evaluations and options for a variety of medical issues including: GERD, aspiration and reflux.
 Additionally, participants will explore food allergies and intolerances, oral motor development in preemies and strategies for feeding challenges.
-Finally, they will view a panel of experienced feeding therapists and gain strategies for a variety of feeding challenges that they can apply in their therapy practice. (.2 CEUs)
+Finally, they will view a panel of experienced feeding therapists and gain strategies for a variety of feeding challenges that they can apply in their therapy practice. (.2 AOTA CEUs)

 Objectives